How To Feed A Loon

 • Add the tomatoes (1 can undrained and 1 can drained).
 Stir in the cabbage, zucchini, vegetable stock (8 to 9 cups), salt, and pepper.
 Bring to a strong simmer and then lower the heat and simmer on low for 45 minutes.

-2 15 oz cans diced tomatoes, ¼ small green cabbage, 1 zucchini, 1½ tbsp Kosher salt, 1 tsp black pepper
+2 15 oz cans diced tomatoes, ¼ small green cabbage, 1 zucchini, 1½ tablespoon Kosher salt, 1 teaspoon black pepper

 • Stir in the prepared beans and pasta and cook, stirring occasionally, until the pasta is soft and cooked.